guilhemmarchand/trackme/docs/userguide.rst

 **Associate to a logical group:**

-This option allows grouping data hosts and metric hosts into logical groups which are taken in consideration by groups rather than individually.
+This option allows grouping data hosts and metric hosts into logical groups which are taken in consideration by groups rather than per entity.

 See :ref:`Logical groups (clusters)` for more details about this feature.